Makoto (wrestler)

 Makoto (真琴, Makoto) is a Japanese professional wrestler.
 Trained by Emi Sakura, Makoto made her debut for her Ice Ribbon promotion in July 2006.
 During the next five years, Makoto went on to win Ice Ribbon's top title, the ICE×60 Championship, once and the International Ribbon Tag Team Championship twice, before transferring over to the Smash promotion in August 2011.
 She remained with Smash until March 2012, when the promotion folded.
 The following month, Makoto was announced as part of the roster of the new Wrestling New Classic (WNC) promotion.
 In March 2013, Makoto became the second WNC Women's Champion.
 In January 2014, Makoto made Reina Joshi Puroresu her second home promotion in addition to WNC.
 Reina became her primary home promotion after WNC shut down in June 2014.
 She is a former one-time Reina World Women's Champion and a two-time Reina World Tag Team Champion.
-She is also known for working at Seadlinnng where she and Asuka are the current title holders of Beyond The Sea Tag Team Championship.
-She is also known for being a group in Seadlinnng called “Las Fresa De Ego Istas.”
+She is also known for working at Seadlinnng where she is part of a faction called “Las Fresa De Ego Istas.”